jolocom/jolocom/legal-reqs.md

+# Legal Requirements when Contributing Code to Jolocom

 ---
-title: Legal Requirements when Contributing Code
-description: How to make sure your code contributions can be included in the jolocom-lib and jolocom-sdk codebases.
+How to make sure your code contributions can be included in the jolocom-lib and jolocom-sdk codebases.
 ---

 ## Jolocom Software Licensing